 KMC Section 22.04.05 states that proposals to amend or repeal provisions of Section 22 (Subdivisions) of the KMC must be set for a public hearing before the Planning Commission.
 Section 135.25 of the KZC provides criteria for evaluating proposed amendments to the Zoning Code.
-As the Planning Commission reviews the proposed amendments to the KZC, the following criteria should be considered:
+In review of the proposed amendments to the KZC, the following criteria should be considered: